shower/shower/packages/cli/README.md

 ### `shower bundle`

 Gather the necessary files in a separate folder.
-The bundled folder is self-contained and ready to deploy to a static host.
+The `slides` folder is self-contained and ready to deploy to a static host.

 The Shower engine (`@shower/core`) and themes listed in `dependencies` are bundled automatically.
-Presentation files are configured via the `"files"` field in `package.json`.
+Slides files are configured via the `"files"` field in `package.json`.
 By default, a new project includes:

 ```json
 "files": [